manureta/suite/docs/usermanual/source/processing/processes/raster/polygonextraction.rst

    *gs:PolygonExtraction*

-.. todo:: This graphic is incorrect (look at the 2).

 The process can also perform a reclassification to group cells within a set of ranges so they are considered as belonging to the same class, which is useful when working with grid coverages such as a DEM (digital elevation model) or other raster with a continuous (non-discrete) variable, where neighbor pixels usually don't share the same values.

 .. figure:: img/polygonextraction2.png

    *gs:PolygonExtraction using predefined ranges*

-.. todo:: This graphic is also incorrect (see 6).

 Certain values can be left outside of the polygon extraction process, defining them as ``NODATA`` values.
 Cells with those values will be ignored and no polygon will be created from them.